 This densely branched succulent shrub displays 16-foot-tall red-brown brittle stems and juicy, glossy green foliage.
 The star-shaped pink to mauve blooms appear in late spring and early summer.

 Botanical Name: Senecio macroglossus

-This evergreen climber produces flexible 10 feet long stems that bear 5-pointed, ivy-like succulent, glossy green foliage.
+This evergreen climber produces flexible 10-foot-long stems that bear 5-pointed, ivy-like, succulent, glossy green foliage.

 7. Burro’s Tail or Burrito